jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

     ```
     var csrfToken = document.querySelector("meta[name='csrf-token']")?.getAttribute("content");
     ```
 5. The JS app MUST NEVER store the value of the `csrf-token` anywhere in the browser.
 Neither in-memory, nor in local storage, nor any other cache or store in the JS app.
-It MUST read the value from the HTML of `index.html` on-demand, each and every time it makes an XHR call since the value of the this token WILL change every time `index.html` is requested from the BEFFE.
+It MUST read the value from the HTML of `index.html` on-demand, each and every time it makes an XHR call since the value of this token WILL change every time `index.html` is requested from the BEFFE.

 6. MUST ensure that this `csrf-token` value is never included in any "safe" XHR call (e.g., `GET`, `HEAD`, or `OPTIONS`), and MUST never be exposed in any browser history.